thekoc/devonthink-python/README.md

 # PyDT3 - The Python API For DEVONthink 3

-This Python API for Devonthink 3 utilizes AppleScript (JXA) and PyObjC.
+The Python API for Devonthink 3 utilizes AppleScript (JXA) and PyObjC.

 Most of the APIs are directly mapped to AppleScript (JXA).
 For example, these two are equivalent: